 Many notable worlds in the Ionian League such as Oricos or Phonicia maintain private planetary navies and armies for self defense.
 These forces are under the direct control of these member states and are partially autonomous of the Unified Ionian Military.
 By the time of the Second Uskidian Civil War, new laws passed by the Ionian government sought to reduce the size of these planetary forces in favor of the more centralized Unified Ionian Military.

 Main Article – Economy of the Ionian League

 The economic policy of the Ionian League centres around the distribution of licenses and permits given out to the private sector to harvest the natural resources and use the trade routes of the Ionian Cluster.
 In return, the private corporations and industries pay tithe to the Ionian League.
 Along with this are certain agreements made between the powers of the Ionian Cluster, such as the Trillian Alliance the Ionian League’s client state.
-In return for protection, the Trillian Alliance holds an open border policy with the Ionian League and permits the establishment of resources gathering operation in return for 15% of the Ionian League’s gathered tithe.
+In return for protection, the Trillian Alliance holds an open border policy with the Ionian League and permits the establishment of resources gathering operations in return for 15% of the Ionian League’s gathered tithe.

 The Ionian Trade Corridor plays a major role in the stability of the Ionian League’s economy.
-In essence it is the lifeblood of the Ionian League, enabling the small interstellar government to trade with larger powers and a much further reach.
+In essence it is the spine of the Ionian League, enabling the small interstellar government to trade with larger powers and a much further reach.

 Planetary and Stellar Mining